MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-database-security-roles.md

 |`monitors` | View database metadata such as schemas, operations, and permissions.|

 > [!NOTE]
-> It isn't possible to grant viewer access to only some tables in the database.
+> It isn't possible to assign the `viewer` role for only some tables in the database.
+For different approaches on how to grant a principal view access to a subset of tables, see [control view access to tables](control-view-access.md).

 ## View existing security roles